tnballo/high-assurance-rust/src/chp2/_hands_on.md

     * The RustCrypto organization maintains several AEAD algorithm implementations[^AEADList], but you may find other mature libraries suitable.

     * The threat model for a hardware product may include an attacker with 24/7 physical access to a device.
-Can you find an algorithm and implementation that makes guarantees about timing and power side-channel resistance?
+Can you find an algorithm and implementation that makes guarantees about timing and power side-channel resistance?[^SideChannel]

 ## CLI UX